Nonlinearity as Rank: Generative Low-Rank Adapter with Radial Basis Functions: Approximation Capability of RBF Generators

-\paragraph{Conclusion.} This result establishes the expressive power of the proposed RBF-based generator in a local sense: for any bounded region of the latent space encountered during training, the generator can approximate the target weight mapping to arbitrary precision given sufficient capacity.
-Combined with the locally bounded gradient analysis in Appendix~\ref{app:proof_grad_bound}, this ensures that GenLoRA admits both strong approximation capability and stable optimization behavior in practice.
+\paragraph{Conclusion.} This result establishes the expressive power of the proposed RBF-based generator in a local sense: for any bounded interval of the latent space encountered during training, the element-wise generator can approximate the target 1D weight mapping to arbitrary precision given sufficient capacity.
+Combined with the locally bounded gradient analysis in Appendix~\ref{app:proof_grad_bound}, this ensures that GenLoRA admits both strong approximation capability for its element-wise mappings and stable optimization behavior in practice.